-Wiltshire College & University Centre recognises that personal access to the web at college helps staff to maintain a positive college work life balance.
-Limited and 'reasonable' personal use of the web is permitted.
+Wiltshire College & University Centre recognises that personal access to the web at college helps students to maintain a positive college work life balance.
+Limited & 'reasonable' personal use of the web is permitted.
 Reasonable use is defined below.
 Personal use of all other college systems is prohibited.

-Web access for personal use is provided at considerable risk & cost to the organisation.
-Wiltshire College & University Centre expects that staff make sensible & conscientious use of these facilities in return.
+Web access for personal use have been provided at considerable risk & cost to the organisation.
+Wiltshire College & University Centre asks that students make sensible & conscientious use of these facilities in return.
 The web has the power to distract even the most conscientious person.
-It is easy, for example, to spend more time than you intend to on 'addictive' sites like auctions, gaming, social networking and blogging.
+It is easy to spend more time than you intend to on 'addictive' sites like auctions, gaming, social networking & blogging.

-All college systems are monitored to ensure compliance with college policies.
-Staff who choose to make personal use of college systems do so in acceptance of the monitoring measures outlined in this policy.
+College systems may be monitored to ensure compliance with college policies.
+Students that choose to make personal use of college systems do so in acceptance of the monitoring measures outlined in this policy.
 Personal use of these systems is a privilege.
-Wiltshire College & University Centre reserves the right to withdraw it either individually or globally at any time, without notice or explanation.
+Wiltshire College & University Centre reserves the right to withdraw it either individually or globally at any time without notice or explanation.